• Home

 • Preheat the oven to 350 degrees Fahrenheit and grease and line two 8 inch cake pans with parchment paper.
 Set aside.

-• In a large bowl, whisk together the gluten free flour, granulated sugar, baking powder, baking soda, lemon zest and salt.
+• In a large bowl whisk together the 2 ¼ cups multipurpose gluten free flour, 1 cup granulated sugar, 1 ½ teaspoons baking powder, ½ teaspoon baking soda and ½ teaspoon kosher salt.
 Set aside.

-• Bake cakes in the center rack for 35 minutes.
+• Bake the cakes in the center rack at 350 degrees Fahrenheit for 35 minutes until slightly springy when carefully touched.

 • Place one layer of cake on a cake plate/stand.
 Scoop ⅕ (about 1 cup) of frosting on top of the layer and use an icing spatula to spread it around.